 Starlight Children’s Foundation (“Starlight”) respects and is committed to protecting the privacy of the people whose personal information it collects.
-This policy sets out how Starlight uses the information that you provide us with in order to help us further brighten the lives of seriously and terminally ill children in and out of hospital.
+This policy sets out how Starlight uses the information that you provide us with in order to help us further brighten the lives of seriously ill children in and out of hospital.

 This Policy explains when and why we collect personal information about people who visit our website, support us through a variety of channels, provide us with services, or who use our services, as well as how we use it, the conditions under which we may disclose it to others and how we keep it secure.